Latest News

 According to JPMorgan's economists, each 10% increase in oil prices will translate into a drag of 15 to 20 basis points on the GDP growth.

 The JPMorgan economists stated in a recent note that the effects could also be non-linear.
-Higher oil prices spikes would result in an even greater hit to growth.
+Higher oil prices spikes would result in an even greater hit to the growth.

 Kevin Gordon, Charles Schwab's head of macro-research and strategy, said that oil prices were "as visceral" as filling your gas tank.

-Morningstar says that fuel costs for airlines account for 20 to 25 percent of their unit costs.
-The S&P 1500 index for passenger airlines is down 15 percent since the war began.
+In fact, the shares of companies that are most dependent on discretionary expenditures could be among those most susceptible to rising oil prices.
+Morningstar says that fuel costs account for 20 to 25 percent of airline unit costs.
+The S&P 1500 index for passenger airlines is down by about 11% since the war began.

 One HEADLINE away from a Reversal?